 A religion known for nonviolence is being used to fuel a genocidal campaign against the Muslims of Burma.
-In the September 2014 Shambhala Sun Buddhist teacher Jack Kornfield, who recently returned from Burma, urges us to join the call for peace.
-His full article appears below — you can also download and share this PDF of the article — along with with helpful contact info for showing your support and sharing your voice, and the full text of an open letter, “World Buddhist Leaders’ Response to the Growing Ethnic Violence Against Muslims in Myanmar.”
+Buddhist teacher Jack Kornfield, recently returned from Burma, urges us to join the call for peace.
+His full article from the September 2014 Shambhala Sun (now known as Lion’s Roar) appears below — you can also download and share this PDF of the article — along with with helpful contact info for showing your support and sharing your voice, and the full text of an open letter, “World Buddhist Leaders’ Response to the Growing Ethnic Violence Against Muslims in Myanmar.”

 Neither in anger nor hatred